mafw.scripts.mafw_exe

 main(*args: Any, **kwargs: Any) None[source]

-class mafw.scripts.mafw_exe.ReturnValue(value)[source]
+class mafw.scripts.mafw_exe.ReturnValue(*values)[source]

 Bases: IntEnum